warrenalphonso/warrenalphonso.github.io/_drafts/learning-notes.md

 1. Make questions two-way.
 2. Ask 'why' questions instead of yes/no questions.
 3. Style each card by prefacing it with (Subject): (Math) What's the square root of 4?

+### Anki Docs

+#### Notes & Fields

+Use fields to never write the same information twice.
+I need to have a field for the subject for example.
+Anki's fields were created for making it easy to make multiple cards for the same question to switch up context.
+For fields I want to persist, use Frozen Fields add-on.

+A card type is just a blueprint for which fields should appear on the front and backs of a card.
+Being proactive about creating card types is one of the best ways to save time adding and managing information.

+Note types are similar to card types (not sure how they're different) but Basic has Front and Back fields and creates one card.
+Basic and Reversed creates two cards at a time.

+In Anki, we add notes and then the program creates cards for us.

+#### Browser

+The Browser is the tab when you press *Browse* in the main window.
+Lots of search functionality and checking for review data.

 ### Shamim Ahmed's Anki Tutorials for Med School